 - Finding some time in your daily routine to spend one-on-one time with your dog doing something they enjoy; this can be a grooming session, playing with their favourite toy, or visiting a dog park.
 These activities only need to last for five to ten minutes each day and can be done by other people in the house as well.
 This short activity will give your dog something to enjoy and can help reduce anxiety.

 Dog training and enrichment

-Some useful additional behaviours you can teach your dog if they don’t already know them could be:
+Some useful additional behaviours you can teach your dog, if they don’t already know them, could be:

 - Loose lead walking next to a pram.

 - Teaching a reliable drop cue – it’s likely your dog will get confused with what they can and cannot pick up, such as your baby’s soft toys.
-Training your dog a reliable drop cue or swap game can help avoid this confusion.
+Training your dog, a reliable drop cue or swap game can help avoid this confusion.

-- Gradually increase the level of noise over time.
-You can also create a positive association with these noises by giving an occasional chew or stuffed KONG.
-However, ideally you won’t do this every time the sound plays as your dog may then expect food whenever your baby cries… which is likely to be a lot!
+If your dog is comfortable while you’re playing the noises, you can gradually increase the volume.
+You can also create a positive association with these noises by giving your dog rewards while these noises are played.
+However, avoid doing this this every time the sound plays as your dog may then expect food whenever your baby cries!

 For more tips on dog welfare, training and enrichment, why not sign-up to Good Dog!, our 12-month subscription for pet dogs!